garfix/nli-go/doc/remarks.md

+## 2021-09-09

+Almost there.

+    GOT:
+        To get rid of the green pyramid
+    WANT:
+        To get rid of it.

 ## 2021-09-05

 No, this #24 is not really forthcoming.
 Main point now is saving the entities of the response in the dialog and later loading them for the next sentence.